Equitable Bank: EQ Bank

 The Joint Savings Plus Account, which allows customers to invite up to three other people, for a total of four account co-holders, was introduced in July 2020.

 The EQ Bank Tax-Free Savings Account (TFSA) and the EQ Bank Retirement Savings Plan (RSP) were introduced in December 2020.
 Both products have no fees and can be opened online.

 In May 2021, EQ Bank announced the launch of its Mortgage Marketplace, a digital service that will allow customers to shop over 2,000 mortgage products offered by various Canadian lenders.
 In partnership with nesto, a digital mortgage brokerage, users can be pre-qualified for a mortgage online and receive regular digital updates on the status of their application.

 EQ Bank launched the EQ Bank US Dollar Account in June 2021.
 The no-fee account gives EQ Bank customers the ability to send US dollars internationally.

 In January 2023, EQ Bank announced the launch of the EQ Bank Card, a prepaid reloadable Mastercard.
 The card features no foreign exchange fee and free ATM withdrawals within Canada; fees are refunded within 10 business days.
 At launch, the EQ Bank Card offered a 0.5% cashback rate, with the card balance earning interest at the same rate as the Savings Plus Account.

-As of February 2023, EQ Bank has over 308,000 customers and $7.9B in deposits.
+As of December 2025, EQ Bank has 607,000 customers and $9.9B in deposits.
 This follows the milestones of $5 billion in February 2021, preceded by $3 billion and $4 billion of deposits, both achieved in 2020.

+In December 2025, EQ Bank announced that it had entered into an agreement with Loblaws to acquire their PC Financial arm for nearly $800 million.